 Alarm Description P16 Occurs during operation when overcurrent is detected.
 Secondary current of inverter compressor and primary current are limited.
 The fan motor current is included in primary current.
-P29 Occurs when missing phase or overcurrent is detected at inverter compressor start. (the alarm at frequencies below 25Hz) H31 Occurs when HIC detects overcurrent, or when an abnormal high temperature (150 °C) is reached.
+P29 Occurs when missing phase or overcurrent is detected at inverter compressor start.
+H31 Occurs when HIC detects overcurrent.